Commencement FAQs

 No, there is no rehearsal for commencement.
 Please arrive early before the scheduled start time for check-in and lineup.

-You should arrive 2 hours prior to the ceremony in which you plan to attend.
+You should arrive at least 1 hour prior to the ceremony in which you plan to attend.

 No. Participation in a commencement ceremony does not imply or infer the awarding of a degree at the time of the commencement ceremony; a final degree audit must be completed before a degree is officially awarded.